 HOW DO I KNOW WHEN IT'S TIME TO LET MY PET GO?

 There is no set formula or test to know exactly when it is time to euthanize (I wish there was!), and no one wants to make the decision too early.
 However, in my opinion a day too soon is better than too late.
-Because it is such a fine line, and older pets can deteriorate quickly, I provide my services 24/7 and try to always have same day appointments available to the best of my ability.
+Because it is such a fine line, and older pets can deteriorate quickly, Faithful Hearts tries to be as available as possible including weekends and overnights.
 I am going to talk about some things you should consider and some tools you can use.
 In future blogs I will talk about planning ahead in the weeks or days prior to a euthanasia to help ease the stress as much as possible and anticipatory grief, which many pet owners experience when they know their pet is nearing the end of his or her life.